The Cookie Jars

 Nope.
 We’ve gotta get some cookies in there.

 Why Are There So Many Different Kinds of Investment Accounts

-The different types of investment accounts is largely because each one gets treated differently by the government when it comes to how we pay taxes on all our cookies…ahem…I mean investments…that we have stored in them.
+The different types of investment accounts are largely because each one gets treated differently by the government when it comes to how we pay taxes on all our cookies…ahem…I mean investments…that we have stored inside them.
 This is where all the pre-tax and post-tax stuff starts to come into play.